 Cleaning is preventative dentistry.
 It’s when our dentist at Gulf Coast Dental removes plaque and tartar from the surface of your teeth.
 This helps to prevent tooth decay and cavities, which can lead to cavities.
-During a cleaning, your dentist may advise you about flossing, brushing, and using mouthwash products to maintain healthy gums and teeth.
+During a cleaning, your dentist in Pensacola, FL may advise you about flossing, brushing, and using mouthwash products to maintain healthy gums and teeth.

 Why Should I See a Dentist Regularly?

 A perfect smile doesn’t happen overnight.
 You must commit to proper oral hygiene habits at home and regular preventive care appointments.
 Many of the serious dental issues that people experience could have been prevented if they had better scheduled these visits.